tobiasschmidt89/tobiasschmidt.me/src/pages/profile.md

 I am an expert at **engineering** digital solutions.
 I analyse user requirements, sketch out technical architectures, develop websites and prototypes from scratch, and write glue code between existing tech solutions.

-Digitalisation does not work without proper project planning and execution.
 As an Industrial Engineer and certified SCRUM Project Manager---I know how to translate technology into business and business into technology.
 Digitalisation does not work without proper **communication**.

 **Digital Marketing** combines the best of technology, communication, business, and creativity.
 Moreover, it drives the current digital transformation process of companies.
 Digital Marketing is a perfect fit for my multidisciplinary skillset that I picked up along with my work in digital agencies, media production and mar-tech companies.